 For a Federal Housing Administration (FHA) loan to be approved, the home must pass an FHA inspection and appraisal.
 That means it must be worth the purchase price and have such basics as electricity, drinkable water, adequate heat, a stable roof, fire exits and more.
 This guide will provide an FHA inspection checklist and walk you through the whole process, so you know what to expect.
-If you are preparing for the other major financial decisions in your life, a financial advisor can be really helpful.
+If you’re preparing for the other major financial decisions in your life, a financial advisor can be helpful.

 What Is an FHA Inspection and Appraisal?